AGTTeam/AGTTSite/content/guide/psp/4.playing-the-game/en.md

 You may also wish to connect a game controller to your Android device to improve your gameplay experience.
 You can configure your controller in PPSSPP by going to Settings > Controls > Control Mapping.

+---

-*Guide and images courtesy of [ppsspp.org/docs](https://www.ppsspp.org/docs/getting-started/installing-games-android/) contributors.*
+*Guide and images courtesy of [PPSSPP documentation](https://www.ppsspp.org/docs/getting-started/installing-games-android/) contributors.*

 </div>